codebit-inc/MEDLoadingOverlay/README.md

 ### Installing MEDLoadingOverlay with CocoaPods

 MEDLoadingOverlay is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following lines to your Podfile:

 ```ruby
 # Uncomment the next line to define a global platform for your project